dgrozenok/dotnet-sonarscanner/README.md

 # dotnet-sonarscanner
-An docker image for running the sonnar-scanner while building dotnet core applications.
+A docker image for running the sonnar-scanner while building dotnet core applications.

 Example of running the image: